- You can set your child up for success by teaching them how to live a happy, healthy life and equipping them with beneficial tools.

 1) Be honest with yourself.

 Roberts says to ask yourself, “Am I the contributor or supporter?”
-She explains it’s important to encourage your kids… but there’s a big difference between encouraging or supporting your kids and pushing them: “Some parents unwittingly heap stress on their kids by talking frequently about tests and sending the message that they measure their child’s worth in terms of grades and test scores.
+She explains it’s important to encourage your kids… but there’s a big difference between encouraging pushing them: “Some parents unwittingly heap stress on their kids by talking frequently about tests and sending the message that they measure their child’s worth in terms of grades and test scores.
 Some parents think that if they don’t push their kids, they are being irresponsible.
 But pushing them while they are stressed and anxious, instead of guiding and assisting them, will only create more anxiety.
 They need your support, not another teacher or coach.”

 2) Practice validation and empathy.

 Another important key to raising a healthy child and strengthening your relationship is practicing validation and empathy.
 “Using empathy to try and identify what they are feeling can be a huge relief to a stressed out child,” Roberts explains.
 “If your son comes in pouting, try, ‘Hey buddy, it looks like you had a rough day, wanna talk about it?’
-Instead of ‘you have to get to baseball or get started on homework.’
+Instead of, ‘You have to get to baseball or get started on homework.’
 And validate why they may be feeling this way: ‘I know it’s the end of the year, and I bet it’s pretty overwhelming, thinking about tests and what we are going to do this summer.’
 If they are not answering you or you feel stuck, try this simple phrase: ‘Can you help me understand how you are feeling?’”